AxelBrinck/Universal-BZip-Tool/readme.md

 #### Known bugs

 + **B001**: Trying to inflate a non bzip or corrupted stream will cause an exception that is not handled and the program will suddenly exit.
++ **B002**: Specifying an extension that does not match the input file name.
+While deflating, X characters will disappear from the ending of the name.
+Where X is the amount of characters the provided extension has, including the dot.

 ## Possible features in future updates